Autonomous Indoor Outdoor Safety Tracking system

 - It is composed of world class organizations with extensive and successful prior experience in the research topics related to the technologies employed.

 - The consortium involves two end-users, a technology provider, a university, a university-level military academy and two SMEs aiming at exploiting the project results as subsystem integrators, software and service providers.
+Other end-users and significant stakeholders are present in the advisory group.

 - Last but not least, the small consortium size avoids inefficiencies and work overhead typical for larger projects.